rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-Site Scripting/Prevention/Basic Prevention.md

-Most XSS can be prevented by encoding data on output and validating input upon arrival.
+Most XSS can be prevented by encoding data on output, validating input upon arrival, and creating a whitelist of allowed values.
 ## Encode Data on Output
 Output data must be encoded before it is written to a page, this is to prevent browsers from interpreting user-supplied or untrusted data as part of the web page code.
 The encoding you should use will be determined by the context you're writing into.
 For example, values inside a JavaScript string require a different type of escaping to those in an HTML context.